Home modifications help seniors live more independently

 The good news is that there are many financial assistance programs available.
 These programs help older adults get the home modifications they need even if they don’t have the budget for it.

-We’ve rounded up 7 ways to find home repair assistance for seniors so you can get the updates that will improve your older adult’s quality of life.
+We found 7 organizations that offer home repair assistance for seniors.
+Contact them directly to get necessary updates that will improve your older adult’s safety and quality of life.

 7 sources of home repair assistance for seniors